AlmTalal/Exercises-of-JavaScript/README.md

 # Exercises-of-JavaScript
-Here I'm going to commit all my java exercises
+Here I'm going to commit all my javaScript exercises